This creative activity is inspired by the 2020 exhibition Brick by Brick.

 Self Portrait (20 minutes)

 What is a self-portrait?
-An artwork that is an image of your head and shoulders.
+A self-portrait is an artwork that is an image of your head and shoulders.
 This could be a drawing, painting or photograph.

 1. Ask your child to take a look at their face in the mirror.
 What do they see?
 Ask your child to draw their face; where their eyes, mouth and nose are.
 What shape is their face?
 What is their hair like?
 Long or short?
 Curly or straight?